Skip to main content

 Clinical Genetics

-You are introduced to genetic disorders, including chromosomal abnormalities, single gene disorders, birth defects with a genetic component, etc. You will learn to apply genetics knowledge to disorders seen in patients.
-The module is highly case-based, meaning the concepts will all be directly associated with patients throughout.
+You are introduced to genetic disorders, including chromosomal abnormalities, single gene disorders and birth defects with a genetic component, and learn to apply genetics knowledge to disorders seen in patients.
+Examine current and new techniques such as Next Generation Sequencing and understand advances in the NHS analysis of genetic disorders.
+Explore the ethics involved in whole genome sequencing and screening for genetic disorders.

 Clinical Haematology and Transfusion Science